 By definition, flirting is communicating in a way that signals attraction (Hall, Carter, Cody, and Albright, 2010).
 Here’s the thing though: Most people aren’t eager to experience direct rejection, so if they want to communicate interest, they might use indirect flirting strategies, those that resemble other, non-flirting conversation (teasing, joking, being friendly).

 Recent research offers new insights into how accurately people detect real flirting behavior (Hall, Xing, and Brooks, 2014).
 The researchers brought strangers into the lab, had them talk to each other for 10 or so minutes in a “first impressions” task, then (in private) asked them questions about the interaction.

 How accurately do people decipher flirting and non-flirting?

 - Physical attraction is part of the equation.
 The more physically attracted individuals are to strangers, the more they are apt to flirt (as you might expect).
-Being physically attracted to someone, however, has no relation to perception of flirting: Just because you think someone’s cute doesn’t mean you’ll automatically interpret neutral comments as flirtation.
+Being physically attracted to someone, however, has no relation to the perception of flirting: Just because you think someone is cute doesn’t mean you’ll automatically interpret neutral comments as flirtation.

 - People recognize non-flirting more accurately than flirting.
 In this study, women were 83% accurate in seeing non-flirting as non-flirting, and men performed about the same, 84%.
 It seems both men and women are much better at recognizing the absence of flirting than recognizing real flirting.
 The default, it seems, is to infer no romantic interest.